RafaelTakata0105/RafaelTakata0105/README.md

 ### Hi there 👋
+🔭 I am a proactive and meticulous student, passionate about numbers and with great interest in data science applied to business and process optimization.
+I am currently studying Data Science and Engineering at ITESO, where I have been learning Python and specialized libraries such as Pandas, Numpy, Sklearn, Matplotlib, among others.

+👯 I am always willing to face new challenges and seek experiences that allow me to develop professionally.
+My goal is to apply my skills and knowledge in a dynamic environment where I can contribute to process optimization and data-driven decision making, helping companies to achieve their strategic goals.

+📫 Do not hesitate to contact me if you have any questions or opportunities.
 <!--
 **RafaelTakata0105/RafaelTakata0105** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.